-- 2. As the Linesmen will not be aware of the actual time that a puck has been in play it will be the job of the Penalty Box Attendant to open the penalty box door to signal to a linesman to come and get a new puck.
-The Linesman will pick it up for use at the upcoming face off. - 3.
-Before the opening faceoff of each period the Linesman will come to get a puck just before the face off is to take place. - 4.
-During a Snow Cleaning Service, the Linesman will not come to get the new puck until the conclusion of the service. - 5.
-If for any reason there is a lengthy stoppage of play (altercation, ice repair, broken glass, etc.) and it is evident that the puck in play has been out of the freezer for an extended length of time the Penalty Box Attendant is to signal the Linesman to get a new puck as play is about to resume.
+- As the Linesperson will not be aware of the actual time that a puck has been in play it will be the job of the Penalty Box Attendant to open the penalty box door to signal to a Linesperson to come and get a new puck.
+The Linesperson will pick it up for use at the upcoming face off. - 3.
+Before the opening faceoff of each period the Linesperson will come to get a puck just before the face off is to take place. - 4.
+During a Snow Cleaning Service, the Linesperson will not come to get the new puck until the conclusion of the service. - 5.
+If for any reason there is a lengthy stoppage of play (altercation, ice repair, broken glass, etc.) and it is evident that the puck in play has been out of the freezer for an extended length of time the Penalty Box Attendant is to signal the Linesperson to get a new puck as play is about to resume.